AcelRx Pharmaceuticals (NASDAQ:ACRX) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of AcelRx Pharmaceuticals (NASDAQ:ACRX) in a report issued on Monday.
-The brokerage issued a sell rating on the specialty pharmaceutical company’s stock.
+StockNews.com started coverage on shares of AcelRx Pharmaceuticals (NASDAQ:ACRX) in a note issued to investors on Tuesday.
+The firm set a “sell” rating on the specialty pharmaceutical company’s stock.

-Separately, Zacks Investment Research raised AcelRx Pharmaceuticals from a sell rating to a hold rating in a research report on Tuesday, February 1st.
+Separately, Zacks Investment Research raised AcelRx Pharmaceuticals from a “sell” rating to a “hold” rating in a research note on Tuesday, February 1st.

 AcelRx Pharmaceuticals Company Profile